-'''

-- SUOYOMA -> SUGEOMETRY, SUFPC, SUAFN, SUFP_CTL, SUFPD

-'''

-- SUOYOMB -> SUPPVI, SUFPG, SUBFPOS
+- SUOYOMA -> SUGEOMETRY, SUFPC - SUOYOMB -> SUPPVI, SUBFPOS

 The code used for vertical interpolations is the same as the one used to interpolate model data at the observation locations in the assimilation.
-One can find it under the sequence VPOS - > POS.
+One can find it under the sequence $\mathbf{VPOS} - > \mathbf{POS}$.
 For horizontal interpolations there are specific routines, different from the ones used for interpolations in the assimilation or in the semi-Lagrangian scheme.
-The code for horizontal interpolations can be found under the routines HPOS and FPOSHOR.
-For some fields it is necessary to do some computations after horizontal interpolations and these calculations are done under routine ENDVPOS.
+The code for horizontal interpolations can be found under the routines \mathbf{HPOS} and $\mathbf{FPOSHOR}$.
+For some fields it is necessary to do some computations after horizontal interpolations and these calculations are done under routine $\mathbf{ENDVPOS}$.

 Writing post-processed data on files is generally done by routines WRHFP (grid-point fields) and WRSFP (spectral fields).
-Some applications of FULL-POS can require the reading of climatological files (input geometry climatological file).
+Some applications of FULL-POS can require the reading of climatological files (input geometry climatological file and output geometry climatological file).

-The activation of FULL-POS is done by setting variable NFPOS to an allowed non-zero integer in namelist NAMCT0.
+The activation of FULL-POS is done by setting variable NFPOS to an allowed non-zero integer in namelist NAMCTO.